The term might be a familiar one, but many people find themselves asking “what is paid market research?”

 Examples of this are:

-Find out more in our latest blog: What types of paid market research can I take part in?
+You can learn more about the different kinds of paid market research you can get involved in our blog, What types of paid market research can I take part in?

 Whatever method you choose, paid market research is a fun, stimulating and interesting way to share your opinions about your favourite brands, and earn a bit of extra cash.